Xmas Email MarketingBy John Scott

-If you are noticing decreased open and click through rates don’t despair – most of it is purely seasonal and come the New Year you should be back on par.
-In the meantime here’s a few timely reminders to help cut-through the clutter and maximize your inbox chances:
+If you are noticing decreased open and click-through rates don’t despair – most of it is purely seasonal and come to the New Year you should be back on par.
+In the meantime here are a few timely reminders to help cut through the clutter and maximize your inbox chances:

 Keep it simple:

-We’re always advocates of keeping your email campaigns short and concise, and at this time of the year it’s critically important.
-Your audience is time-poor and their inbox’s are under seige – so make your messages friendly and don’t expect them to have time to sit and read through too much copy – just give them the best bits and let them decide if they want to find out more with strong, clear call-to-action buttons.
+We’re always advocates of keeping your email campaigns short and concise, and at this time of the year, it’s critically important.
+Your audience is time-poor and their inboxes are under siege – so make your messages friendly and don’t expect them to have time to sit and read through too much copy – just give them the best bits and let them decide if they want to find out more with strong, clear call-to-action buttons.

 If your open rate is sitting at 20% it’s clear that 80% of your audience has missed out on hearing about your fantastic news.
 Don’t be afraid to resend them your campaign – at this time of year chances are it’s just been lost amongst the inbox.
 Use your campaign software to determine who didn’t open the email and resend them your campaign.
 99% of opens occur within 5 days of an email send so wait until the opportunity to open has passed, and then resend just to all who have missed the first message.
 Your open rates will not be as high as the first campaign but you will definitely catch a sizeable amount of opens to warrant the resend.